Namenlos22/-World-Browser/README.md

 - `<world>/worldbrowser_mods.json`

 Backups are written as timestamped ZIP files to the relevant profile's `backups` directory.
-World Browser does not upload these files or send them to an external service.

 ## Compatibility notes